otnielmunozdev/gbmChallenge/README.md

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Notes

+If you have any questions or suggestions I'm happy to hear them, feel free to leave any comments or suggest changes.